GreycLab/gmic/paper.md

 ## 1.2.
 History and Motivation

-The `G'MIC` project was started in mid-2008 by [David Tschumperlé](https://tschumperle.users.greyc.fr), a research scientist working in the IMAGE team of the _GREYC_, a public research laboratory affiliated with the CNRS institute in France.
+The `G'MIC` project was started in mid-2008 by research scientists working in the IMAGE team of the _GREYC_ (public research laboratory in France),. whose area of research is the elaboration of image processing algorithms.

-David's area of research is the study and elaboration of image processing algorithms.
+To that end, they first began developing [`CImg`](http://cimg.eu) [@cimg], beginning in 1999 and continuing to the present.

-To that end, he first began developing [`CImg`](http://cimg.eu) [@cimg], beginning in 1999 and continuing to the present. `CImg` is  an open-source _C`++`_ library for generic image processing.
+`CImg` is an open-source _C`++`_ library for generic image processing.
 Here, _generic_ implies a library that addresses structurally diverse imagery: photographs, multi-spectral images (e.g. from satellites), medical images (MRI, X-ray, tomography, etc.) and technical animations, among others.

 That said, `CImg` exhibits certain limitations for everyday research work:

 1. When one simply wants to apply a predefined algorithm from `CImg` to an image, one needs to write a small, _C`++`_ program.
-Perhaps it is only a few lines long, but still it must be compiled and linked — and possibly debugged — before it can be executed.
+It is only a few lines long, but still it must be compiled before it can be executed.
 In the context of research work, such mechanics are just so many distractions.
 The idea of being able to run those algorithms directly from the command line is tempting.

 2. Over time, a large number of these small, but purpose-specific, programs has accumulated.
-They solve specific problems but rarely see follow-on use.
 They are not broadly useful for integration into the `CImg` library and have become an unruly "collection" of specialized algorithms.
 By design, they cannot be easily distributed and are difficult to maintain (as opposed to a language having package managers, like Python).

 These limitations motivated `G'MIC`'s development, beginning in 2008.
 Two design objectives came to the fore: